SO

 Festive

-Deep-fried honey cookies.
-A traditional dessert with a crispy texture and sweet honey flavor, often enjoyed with tea.
+Deep-fried honey cookies made with wheat flour, sesame oil, honey, and ginger juice.
+A traditional dessert with crispy texture and sweet honey flavor, often enjoyed with tea.
+Shaped into decorative patterns and soaked in honey syrup.

 팥빙수 (Patbingsu)